What to do in Miami Beach and South Beach

 Eat, drink, shop…

-- Lincoln Road (Between 16th and 17th Streets from Washington Avenue to Alton Road) — Pedestrian outdoor mall brimming with local boutiques, national brands, restaurants and sidewalk cafes perfect for people watching.
+- Lincoln Road (Between 16th and 17th Streets from Washington Avenue to Alton Road) — Pedestrian Lincoln Road Mall is brimming with local boutiques, national brands, restaurants and sidewalk cafes perfect for people watching.

 - Española Way (Between 14th and 15th Streets from Washington Avenue to Jefferson Avenue) — Mediterranean architecture and lush palm trees line this lovely street, featuring galleries, shops and romantic restaurants serving French, Spanish and Italian cuisine.